gymrek-lab/TRTools/PUBLISHING.rst

 Possible Issues:

 * bioconda packages should not include large test data files.
-If the dist/trtools-<version>.tar.gz file contains such files, you'll need to modify the MANIFEST.in file to exclude them, fix the test_trtools.sh script to download them manually and point pytest to them, and then recommit everything.
-(This should not happen if new test files are just put in trtools/testsupport/sample_vcfs or trtools/testsupport/sample_regions)
+If the dist/trtools-<version>.tar.gz file contains such files, you'll need to modify the MANIFEST.in file to exclude them, fix the test_trtools.sh script to download them manually and point pytest to them, confirm the tests run in a :code:`conda build` and then restart the publishing process.
+(This should not happen if new test files are just put in :code:`trtools/testsupport/sample_vcfs` or :code:`trtools/testsupport/sample_regions`)
 * If you've added dependencies to trtools or its tests, those dependencies should be listed in

   * setup.py